-A “last will and testament” is a legal document that contains instructions on how your property (legally known as your “estate”) should be distributed when you die.
-By spelling out exactly how you would like your estate handled in the event of your death, a will provides peace of mind for yourself and your loved ones.
+A last will and testament is a legal document that expresses how you want your property and assets distributed after your death.
+By spelling out exactly how you would like your estate handled when you die, you can avoid family strife and have peace of mind that they will honor your wishes.
 Here are the top ten reasons to make a will.

 Table of Contents

-A person who makes a will is known as a testator, and those who die without a valid will are said to have died “intestate.”
-If you die without a will, your estate is distributed according to your state’s intestacy laws.
-There is no guarantee that these state laws will align with your wishes.
-The easiest way to keep your family heirlooms and sentimental possessions out of the hands of an ex-spouse or estranged relative.
+A person who makes a will is known as a testator.
+Those who die without a valid will are “intestate.”
+If you die without a will, a probate court distributes your estate according to your state’s intestacy laws.
+There is no guarantee that these state laws align with your wishes.
+Drafting a will is the easiest way to keep your family heirlooms and sentimental possessions out of the hands of an ex-spouse or estranged relative.

-A will allows you to decide who will take care of your minor children in the event of your death.
+A will gives you the power to decide who will care for your minor children if something happens to you.
 If you do not make this decision in a will and the child’s other parent is not living or available, a court will appoint a guardian.
-The guardian will most likely be selected from among your family members.
-However, you know your child best.
+The court will most likely select the guardian among your family members, but you know your child best.
 Appointing a trusted guardian in your will ensures that this decision remains with you.
 You can rest assured that your child does not end up in the wrong hands.

 3. Facilitate the Probate Process

-Probate is the legal process wills go through to ensure they are valid.
-The term also refers more generally to the court-supervised process of distributing an estate.
+Probate is the legal process to establish your will’s validity.
+The term also generally refers to the court-supervised process of distributing an estate.

 Contrary to popular belief, probate is not always lengthy or expensive.
-This depends greatly on the size and value of your estate.
-That said, a clearly drafted will can minimize the delay.
+The time and cost depend on factors like the size and value of your estate.
+That said, a clearly drafted will can minimize unnecessary delays.
 For example, if a disgruntled family member “contests” the distribution because they believe they deserve a larger share of your estate, a valid will quickly settles the dispute.
 By drafting a will, you are giving your loved ones the gift of a quicker and easier probate process.

 4. Minimize Estate Taxes

-You can explore various estate planning tools to minimize your estate taxes.
-You can also explore ways to reduce the inheritance taxes your loved ones may have to pay when they receive property from your estate.
-This is particularly useful if you have a very valuable estate that exceeds the federal estate tax exemption, you may want to keep tax planning in mind.
+You can explore various estate planning tools to minimize your estate taxes and reduce any inheritance taxes your loved ones may have to pay when they receive property from your estate.
+If you have a large estate that exceeds the federal estate tax exemption, you may want to keep tax planning in mind.

 5. Decide Who Will Administer Your Estate

-The person responsible for administering your estate is known as your personal representative.
+The person responsible for the administration of your estate is known as your personal representative.
+Your personal representative is responsible for paying your debts, notifying your bank and other business establishments, canceling your credit cards, and distributing your estate after your death.
 If you do not appoint this person in a will, a court will appoint one for you.
-Either way, this person is responsible for things like paying your debts, shuttering your bank accounts, canceling your credit cards, and distributing your estate.

-Needless to say, this is a position of great trust.
-A will allows you to appoint someone you know to be responsible and competent.
+A personal representative has significant responsibilities.
+You can appoint someone organized, trustworthy, and competent in your will.
 Many people select family members as personal representatives.
-However, this is not mandatory and may not always be the best option if you are worried about family disputes.
+However, this is optional and may not always be the best option if you are worried about family disputes.